 Koach Karl – How did you come up with her skill level, and who are you comparing her to?
 Do you realize that it is not a good idea to compare your daughter’s ability to anyone else?
 There will always be someone better & someone weaker!

 She has tons of desire, but her biggest weakness is dribbling.
 How can I teach her to become a good dribbler?

 K – It is up to her to become a better dribbler if she wants to become a better dribbler!
 There is not much you can do to teach her -Sorry!
 However, you can create the environment in which she is inclined to ‘want to’ become better.

-K – Yes, you do not have to be a soccer coach for HER to improve.
+K – You do not have to be a soccer coach for HER to improve.
 It will be up to HER to decide that SHE wants to improve.
-For starters, she will have to watch players (girls) at a higher level dribbling.
+She will have to watch players (girls) at a higher level dribbling, for starters.
 That is, have her mind’s eye see what players do at that level and attempt to duplicate the move/movement on her own.